Southeast Region Aquaculture

 In the southeast, marine aquaculture focuses on stock enhancement, food production, research, and restoration efforts.
 Species cultured in the region include oysters, clams, red drum, spotted seatrout, flounder, snook, pompano, black seabass, and algae.
 Aquaculture occurs on land in recirculating systems or ponds as well as in coastal areas or state waters.

 Currently, the only marine aquaculture program occurring in U.S. federal waters is for live rock off the Gulf and Atlantic coasts of Florida.
-In 2009, the Fishery Management Plan for Regulating Offshore Marine Aquaculture in Federal Waters of the Gulf of Mexico went into effect by operation of law.
-For more information on this plan, visit the Gulf Council's website.
+In 2009, the Fishery Management Plan for Regulating Offshore Marine Aquaculture in Federal Waters of the Gulf of Mexico entered into effect by operation of law.
+The proposed rule published for public comment on August 28, 2014.
+For more information on the rule, please visit: http://sero.nmfs.noaa.

 As a federal agency under the U.S. Department of Commerce, NOAA is one of the primary agencies charged with permitting and overseeing aquaculture.
 The NOAA Aquaculture Office fosters sustainable aquaculture that will create employment and business opportunities in coastal communities; provide safe, sustainable seafood; and complement NOAA’s comprehensive strategy for maintaining healthy and productive marine populations, species, and ecosystems.
 NOAA and the Department of Commerce recently released national aquaculture policies that guide federal actions and decisions on aquaculture and provide a national approach for supporting sustainable aquaculture.
 View the policies on the Aquaculture Policy page.